 Dan and Yves share approximately 750 square feet in Chelsea, and though they don't live in a mansion, their home is big on style.
-Having lived in their rental for six years, their home is "contemporary mixed with touches of farmhouse chic".
+Having lived in their rental for six years, their home is "contemporary mixed with touches of farmhouse chic."
 It's no surprise that their home decorated for the holidays is just as warm and eclectic as their space any other day of the year.
-They shared some photos of their home decked out for the holidays, as well as some of their small space holiday decor storage secrets.
+They shared some photos of their home decked out, as well as some of their small space holiday decor storage secrets.

 What holiday decor packs the most cheer for your small space?